cyclist-grid/cyclist-jekyll/README.md

-# Cyclist
+# Cyclist Jekyll

-Cyclist is a Jekyll theme.
-It uses [Raster](https://github.com/robenkleene/raster) to construct a layout using typographic grid.
+Cyclist Jekyll is a Jekyll theme.
+It uses [Cyclist Grid](https://github.com/cyclist-grid/cyclist-grid) to construct a layout using typographic grid.

 The typefaces are [Playfair Display][playfair] for headers, [Crimson][crimson] for body copy, [Lato][lato] for block quotes, and [Fira Mono][fira] for code.
 All of them are free software under the [SIL Open Font License](https://en.wikipedia.org/wiki/SIL_Open_Font_License).
 Thank you for everyone's hard work on free typography.